gsdlogic/GSDExtensions/README.md

 This software is licensed under the [MIT](LICENSE) license.

-Copyright © 2021 GSD Logic.
-All Rights Reserved.
+Copyright © 2024 GSD Logic.
+All rights reserved.